hroncok/python-minimization/document.md

  2. `distutils`: Used when distributing and installing Python packages trough `setup.py` files.
 Predecessor of `setuptools`.
  3. `ensurepip`: Used to install `pip`, mostly to virtual environments via the `venv` module.
  4. `lib2to3`: Used by the `2to3` tool to convert legacy code to Python 3.
 Also used on install time trough `setup.py` files.
- 5. `unittest`: A testing framework for unit test.
+ 5. `unittest`: A testing framework for unit tests.
- 6. `pydoc`: Generated developer documentation from docstrings.
+ 6. `pydoc`: Generates developer documentation from docstrings.
  7. `doctest`: Tests if documentation reflects the reality.
  8. `venv`: Creates Python virtual environments.